Last updated on February 2nd, 2021

 - Maldon salt and bourbon-smoked pepper for garnish (optional)

-Preheat the oven to 400 degrees F and line a large rimmed baking sheet with parchment paper or a Silpat liner.
+- Preheat the oven to 400 degrees and line a large rimmed baking sheet with parchment paper or a silicone liner.

-Roast for 45 minutes to 1 hour, until the green beans are wilted and caramelized in spots, and the potatoes are fully tender and turning golden brown at the edges.
+- Roast for about 1 hour, until the green beans are wilted and caramelized in spots, and the potatoes are fully tender and turning golden brown at the edges.